sichenz/video-likes-prediction/README.md

 # video-likes-prediction

-This is a video embedding/features extraction and prediction model framework designed for Professor Xiao Liu's class.
+This is a video embedding/features extraction and prediction model framework.
 This guide provides step-by-step instructions to help you set up and run the file on your local machine.

 ## Requirements